 - 1 c. water

 - 1 tsp. salt

-- 1 or 2 habanero peppers, seeded and sliced
+- 1 or 2 habanero peppers, roasted and skins removed

 - small handful of cilantro, minced